Installing DVD Drives and Other Auxiliary Drives

 Once you have decided on the drive configuration and have put the jumpers where they belong, you can begin to physically install the drives.
 When deciding where to place the drives, keep both convenience of use and cable routing in mind.

 In most cases, You'll have to remove both a plastic cover and a metal plate from the drive bay where you will be installing the drive.
 Most often, you do this by removing the plastic cover, and then prying the metal plate from the rest of the case using a screwdriver.

 Always wear eye protection when doing this, and please be careful not to cut yourself and get blood all over your new computer.

-Some optical drives also have a legacy audio connector that connects to the sound card.
-It's obsolete technology and chances are that you don't need it.
-But it does no harm to connect it if your sound card or motherboard has a connector for it.
+Some optical drives also have a legacy analog audio connector that connects the drive to an analog audio input (usually labeled "CD Audio")on the sound card or the motherboard.
+It's very old technology and its highly doubtful that you'll ever need it.
+But it does no harm to connect that cable if your sound card or motherboard has an input for it.

 Installing the Cabinet Fan

 While we're at it, let's also install the cabinet or case fan.
 Cabinet fans create airflow through the case to help keep the internal components cool.
 They're essential on any computer used for gaming or other demanding applications, and are a good idea on any computer.
 If your case doesn't already have them built in, you should install at least one.

 Make sure to choose fans that fit the openings on your computer case.
 There are different sizes including 60mm, 120mm, 140mm, 200mm, and others.

 In this assembly, the fan housing was included but didn't come with a fan installed.
 A fan that was purchased separately was mounted in the fan shroud, which was in turn snapped into the computer case.
 Other cases have holes for the fan to be directly mounted to the case using pins or screws.